Hydration Hacks: Drink More Water Without Living in the Bathroom

 2. See a Pelvic Floor Therapist

-Kegels are the most popular exercise for anything bladder or leakage related, and while they can add benefit, they might not solve your unique problem.
+Kegels are the most popular exercise for anything bladder or leakage related.
+While they can add benefit, they might not solve your unique problem.
 Connect with our friends at Awake Pelvic Health and Wellness to learn more about your specific needs for bladder control.

 3. Stay Calm